For the Round Valley mule deer herd and other Eastern Sierra wildlife

 Randy Keller (left) and Bob Waldron (right) are two of the many volunteers who have joined us to protect young bitterbrush seedlings.

 In February 2015, the Round Fire ignited in Round Valley and quickly burned through the communities of Paradise and Swall Meadows.
 Dozens of families lost their homes, and hundreds of mule deer did too.

-Since the fire, Eastern Sierra Land Trust has teamed up with volunteers, residents, agencies, and other local organizations to help “restore the corridor.”
-Together with our conservation partners and hardworking volunteers, we’ve planted thousands of new bitterbrush starts, protected naturally-occurring bitterbrush seedlings, and taken action to prevent invasive weeds from gaining a foothold.
+After the fire, Eastern Sierra Land Trust has teamed up with volunteers, residents, agencies, and other local organizations to help “restore the corridor.”
+Together with our conservation partners and hardworking volunteers, we planted thousands of new bitterbrush starts, protected naturally-occurring bitterbrush seedlings, and took action to prevent invasive weeds from gaining a foothold.